orlevit/Red-Black-Tree/README.md

 Files:
-- project.ipynb  - The code with comments(the arraysmn and k are defined within).
+- Red-Black-Tree             - The code with comments(the arraysmn and k are defined within).
-- Run_model.py   - Executable of the code
+- Red-Black-Tree-Executable  - Executable of the code